Our up to date expertise will help you travel worry free

 - Avoid sharing personal items that could be infected with blood, such as toothbrushes and razors

 In B.C., the vaccine is provided to children as part of their routine immunization schedule.
 The vaccine is also provided for free to B.C. residents with certain medical conditions or professions which may put them at increased risk.
-Please contact our clinic and we will be able to inform you about the eligibility and provide you with the vaccine if needed.
+Please contact our clinic and we will be able to inform you about your eligibility and provide you with the vaccine if needed.